For HOA, condo, and co-op board directors

 Better board decisions, less guesswork.

-Most volunteer boards make six-figure decisions in an information vacuum.
-Common Elements gives you vendor reviews from other associations, a structured RFP process, peer judgment from directors who have already done what you’re about to do, and the math behind compliance.
+Most volunteer boards make six-figure decisions with almost no information.
+The always-on industry expo for community associations.
+For your board, that is vendor reviews from other associations, a structured RFP process, peer judgment from directors who have solved what you are facing, and the math behind your compliance deadlines.
+It works alongside your management company, not instead of it.

 Free during the launch period.
 No card required.
 Independent of your management company.